CONTEXT

 Without the sheep, the nettles will prevail?
 They will repress other plants?
 And, creates bald spots on the dikes in winter?
 The sheep keep them at bay.
 Yet, sometimes the nettles will get away.
 Is this when we intervene?
 Can we use this now?
 Is that what the sheep mean?

 going to the enclosed patches on the dikes where the sheep graze, the relationship between the sheep and cow parsley became clear.
-The sheep love to eat the flowers and leaves of the plant, leaving the stems of the plant untouched.
+The sheep love to eat the flowers and leaves of the plant.
+The stem, however, remains untouched.
 As a result, the plant slowly withers away.
-Is this the right moment to use the stem of the cow parsley plant to create fibres?
+Can this be a cue for humans to interfere with the landscape?
+Can I, as a designer, take the cowparsely out of the ecosystem to crerate something with it?

 FIELDNOTES